Customize Consent Preferences

 Credit: Airbus

-Finnish renewable fuel supplier announced on June 6 that the world's first in-flight study of commercial aircraft utilizing 100% (SAF) revealed notable reductions in non-carbon dioxide emissions.
+Finnish renewable fuel supplier Neste announced on June 6 that the world's first in-flight study of commercial aircraft utilizing 100% (SAF) revealed notable reductions in non-carbon dioxide emissions.

 According to Neste, the usage of green aviation fuel in the engines of a commercial aircraft resulted in a reduction in soot particles and the formation of contrail ice crystals compared to conventional Jet A-1 fuel.
 The company stated that there was an estimated reduction of at least 26% in non-carbon dioxide emissions compared to traditional jet fuel.